 - To achieve 15 million sq meters of solar thermal collector area by 2017 and 20 million by 2022.

 - To deploy 20 million solar lighting systems for rural areas by 2022.

 Read more about the National Solar Mission in the linked article.

 National Mission for Enhanced Energy Efficiency (NMEEE)

 What is NMEEE?

-It is a mission to strengthen the market for energy efficiency by creating favourable policy and regulations.
+It is a mission to strengthen the market for energy efficiency by creating favourable policies and regulations.

 As per a study, if this mission is implemented successfully, the total capacity addition of approximately 20,000 MW could be avoided.

 To read more about the National Mission for Enhanced Energy Efficiency (NMEEE), check the linked article.